gosub-com/Zurfur/README.md

 (e.g. `class MyIntList : List<int> { }`, etc), however the virtul functions
 may not be overridden.

-TBD: Require `@` for member variables?
+**TBD:** Require `@` for member variables?
 This would make it easier to add new qualifiers in the future.
 It would also be more consistent overall, both for the parser and the person looking at variable declarations.
 A struct with fields would look like this: `struct MyPoint { pub @a int; pub @b int}`

+**TBD:** Exploring removing "heap only" and have classes on the stack by default.
+An embedded class would be owned by the outer class, and it would be impossible to copy the inner class reference.
+There would be much less garbage since many classes would be stack allocated or embedded directly in an outer class.
+It would be more painful because the programmer would need to `box` anything going on the heap.

 ## Structs